PythonicBoat/PythonicBoat/README.md

 </h2>

 <div>
     I'm a full-stack web developer more proficient in backend and cloud development, who started off his FOSS journey in June, 2020.
-As a Sophomore and Computer Science student, I am building some notesworthy projects while being a full-time developer at <a href="https://mlsakiit.com">MLSA</a> and <a href="https://dsckiit.in">GDSC</a>.
-To know more about me, checkout my <a href="https://yashvs.me">Portfolio</a>!
+As a Junior year Computer Science student, I am building some notesworthy projects while being a full-time developer at <a href="https://mlsakiit.com">MLSA</a> and <a href="https://dsckiit.in">GDSC</a>.
+To know more about me, checkout my <a href="https://yashvs.vercel.app">Portfolio</a>!
 <div>
 <br>